-After creating an ordering set, you can create ordering nodes.
-The process of creating an ordering node is explained in the subsequent section.
+After adding an ordering service, you can add ordering nodes, also known as consenters.
+The process of adding an ordering node is explained in the subsequent section.

 To create a new ordering node, you can click on the “Add new node” button in the inner screen's upper right-hand corner.

 When this button is clicked, a new side window appears, which displays the first of three steps required to add a new orderer.

 - 1.Provide the following details and click the “Next” button: Orderer name - Can not be the same as any other orderer in the organization.
 Select MSP - The selected MSP is responsible for providing identity to the orderer on the network.

 - 2.Select CA from the dropdown menu.
 There are two options for defining the identity of the ordering node.
 You can choose the “Select identity” option and choose a predefined identity from the dropdown menu.
 You can choose the “New identity” option and define the new identity for the ordering node along with a new password.

 - 3.While the third step is quite similar to the second step, the fundamental difference between them is that step two is for enrolling identity, and step three is for enrolling a TLS certificate.